apbetioli/mariubialli/README.md

 # [mariubialli.com.br](https://mariubialli.com.br)

-It used to be a fast site for capturing leads from marketing campaigns and selling online courses.
+It was a fast site for capturing leads from marketing campaigns and selling online courses.
 The data was stored in a headless CMS, and the pages were statically generated (SSG) for optimal performance and SEO.

 Now, it is being rewritten as a platform for watching online courses and selling digital assets (PDF).